PLGL 142 - Law Office Procedures and Ethics » Sprimg 2023 » Midterm Exam Part 1

 A lawyer cannot take a case where he/she is likely to be a witness if:

-A. The lawyer’s testimony relates to an uncontested matter
+A. The lawyer’s testimony is deemed unnecessary

-B. The lawyer’s testimony is deemed unnecessary
+B. The lawyer’s testimony is optional at the call of the client

 C. The lawyer’s testimony is deemed necessary